Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Experiments

 We test HJ-MAD on a set of non-convex benchmark test functions obtained from the Virtual Library of Simulation Experiments~\cite{simulationlib}.
 All experiments were run via Google Colaboratory~\cite{bisong2019google}.
 We start by showing the efficacy of HJ-MAD on the highly nonconvex 2D Griewank function

 which has many widespread local minima.
-Optimization paths are shown in Figure \ref{fig: Griewank-optim-paths} for HJ-MAD, Entropy Gradient Descent (EGD), and Gradient Descent (GD).
-For HJ-MAD, we use 100 samples to estimate the derivative of the Moreau envelope according to Equation~\eqref{eq: u-viscous-gradient-expectation}.
-As expected, HJ-MAD is the only algorithm to converge to the global minimizer.
-Indeed, GD and EGD are local optimization algorithms and converge to local minima.
-Hence they both decrease the function value but not the distance from the global minimizer.
+Optimization paths are shown in Figure \ref{fig: Griewank-optim-paths} for HJ-MAD and Gradient Descent (GD).
+For HJ-MAD, we use 100 samples to estimate the derivative of the Moreau envelope according to \eqref{eq: u-viscous-gradient-expectation}.
+As gradient descent is a local optimization algorithm, it converges to a local minimum while HJ-MAD converges to the global minimizer.

 As a more extensive experiment, we compare HJ-MAD with a series of global optimization algorithms mentioned in Section~\ref{sec: related-works}.
 In particular, we compare HJ-MAD with built-in global optimization algorithms from the Python-based package SciPy~\cite{scipy}.
 These algorithms include PRS~\cite{rastrigin1963convergence}, DE~\cite{storn1997differential}, BH~\cite{olson2012basin,wales1997global}, and Dual Annealing~\cite{kirkpatrick1983optimization}.
 These algorithms are tested on a series of non-convex benchmark test functions obtained from the Virtual Library of Simulation Experiments~\cite{simulationlib}.
 Description of these functions can be found in~\cite{bisong2019google}.
-In Table~\ref{tab: benchmark_functions}, we list the number of function (and gradient if used) evaluations to get to convergence.
-This shows HJ-MAD requires more function evaluations than some other algorithms as it uses 100 samples to estimate the gradient of the Moreau envelope at each iteration.
-However, the key takeaway is HJ-MAD converges for every test function.
+In Table~\ref{tab: benchmark_functions}, we list the number of function (and gradient if used) evaluations to get to convergence (\ie within tolerance $5\times 10^{-2}$ of the global minimum).
+Our results show HJ-MAD converges for every test function.